frederic-perez/AmE-dictionary/data/dictionary.md

 __paracetamol__ _n_ :dart::mega: /ˌpærəˈsiːtəˌmɒl; -ˈsɛtə-/
 __parade rest__ _n_ A position of rest for soldiers, in which, however, they are required to be silent and motionless. _He stood at parade rest._
 __paradigm__ _n_ :three::mute:[paradi~~g~~m] One that serves as a pattern or model. _Syn_ epitome, prototype _Their company is a paradigm of the small high-tech firms that have recently sprung up in this area._
-__paradox__ _n_ :three: __1__ In rhetoric, the word paradox refers to making a statement that seems self-contradictory or impossible but actually makes sense.
+__paradox__ _n_ :four: /ˈpær əˌdɒks/ __1__ In rhetoric, the word paradox refers to making a statement that seems self-contradictory or impossible but actually makes sense.
 Example: Youth is wasted on the young.
-A statement that seems to contradict itself but may nonetheless be true: _the paradox that standing is more tiring than walking._
+A statement that seems to contradict itself but may nonetheless be true: _the paradox that standing is more tiring than walking._ _The statement “less is more” is a common paradox._
 __paradoxical__ _adj_
 __paradoxically__
 __paraglider__ _n_ :es: parapente; parapentista